zafstojano/policy-gradients/README.md

 ## Getting started

-For dependencies, this project uses [uv](https://docs.astral.sh/uv/).
-Once installed, you can sync the repository with:
+For dependency management, this project uses [uv](https://docs.astral.sh/uv/).
+Once installed, you can sync the virtual environment with:

 ```
 uv sync
 ```

-In order to install flash attention, please go to this [repo](https://github.com/mjun0812/flash-attention-prebuild-wheels/) in order to find a wheel that matches your CUDA, Python and Torch versions.
+To install flash attention, please visit this [repo](https://github.com/mjun0812/flash-attention-prebuild-wheels/) to find a wheel that matches your CUDA, Python and Torch versions.
 For example, installing Flash Attention 2.8.3 for CUDA 12.8, Python 3.12 and Torch 2.9 can be done with:

 ```
 uv pip install https://github.com/mjun0812/flash-attention-prebuild-wheels/releases/download/v0.4.17/flash_attn-2.8.3+cu128torch2.9-cp312-cp312-linux_x86_64.whl